cloudmesh/classes/docs/source/i524/technologies.rst

      Internet or on corporate internet.
      :cite:`www-ldap`

      LDAP is a "lightweight" (smaller amount of code) version of Directory Access Protocol (DAP), which is part of X.500, a standard for directory services in a network.
 In a network, a directory tells you where in the network something is located.
 On TCP/IP networks (including the Internet), the domain name system (DNS) is the directory system used to relate the domain name to a specific network address (a unique location on the network).
 However, you may not know the domain name.
-LDAP allows you to search for an individual without knowing where they're located (although additional information will help with the search).
+LDAP allows you to search for an individual without knowing where they're located (although additional information will help with the search).An LDAP directory can be distributed among many servers.

-     An LDAP directory is organized in a simple "tree" hierarchy consisting of the following levels:
-     The root directory (the starting place or the source of the tree), which branches out to Countries, each of which branches out to Organizations, which branch out to Organizational units (divisions, departments, and so forth), which branches out to (includes an entry for) Individuals (which includes people, files, and shared resources such as printers).

-     An LDAP directory can be distributed among many servers.
 Each server can have a replicated version of the total directory that is synchronized periodically.
 An LDAP server is called a Directory System Agent (DSA).
 An LDAP server that receives a request from a user takes responsibility for the request, passing it to other DSAs as necessary, but ensuring a single coordinated response for the user.

 369. Sentry
 370. Sqrrl